-Although the declining commodity prices have reduced producer activity in the Bakken Shale and Three Forks plays in the Williston Basin, the Partnership has increased its volumes of crude oil gathered and natural gas gathered and processed.
-The Partnership continues to expand its infrastructure to capture additional volumes from wells that have already been drilled but that are not yet connected to the Partnership's system.
+Although the declining commodity prices have reduced producer activity in the Bakken Shale and Three Forks plays in the Williston Basin, we have increased our volumes of crude oil gathered and natural gas gathered and processed.
+We continue to expand our infrastructure to capture additional volumes from wells that have already been drilled but that are not yet connected to our system.